jamesm224/ProSynTaxDB-workflow/README.md

 # Phylogenetic Tree of All Pro and Syn used in Creating this Database
 ![updated_genomes (2)](https://github.com/jamesm224/gorg_db_update/assets/86495895/181bba39-b338-4553-97c3-8a7f553ec7fa)

-# Where are the files?
-1. pro_syn_classification - scripts for classification of pro/syn
-2. Database - scripts and files for running the database

 # How to Install the Pipeline:

 Dependencies (These were the versions we used, but other versions may work):